 |Contact your local council.
 Details available from WALGA|

 You may also be eligible to receive assistance with licence fees, public transport, tourist attractions and intrastate travel.
 To find out more about what is available, contact the Seniors Card Hotline on (08) 6551 8800 or 1800 671 233.

 Ruah Community Services has a booklet, Getting By Getting Ahead - A guide to concessions and other ways of keeping costs down, which covers non-government as well as government assistance.
 For a copy, call (08) 9485 3939.

-Whether a pensioner or self-funded retiree, there are times when you may experience financial difficulties.
+Whether a pensioner or a self-funded retiree, there are times when you may experience financial difficulties.
 Financial counsellors can often help at these times.
-They can assist with budgets, debt and negotiate on your behalf, if you give your consent.
+They can assist with budgets, advise on debt reduction strategies and, with your consent, negotiate with credit providers on your behalf.